 - Director George Stevens’ prior DVD releases include Alice Adams, Woman of the Year, and Giant.

-Director George Stevens DVD releases include pro-British colonialism classic & Norwegian immigration nostalgia + Hollywood & WWII documentaries
+Director George Stevens DVD releases include pro-British colonialism classic + immigration nostalgia + WWII in color

 George Stevens is also the focus of four Warner Home Video DVD releases: